 Foster care is, by definition, an activity which takes place within the home.
 In this close environment, false or unfounded allegations can be made for several complex reasons.

 Children who raise a false allegation may not always realise what the resulting process will entail for either them or their foster family.
 Sometimes children do go on to retract a false allegation, such as after they have had time to reflect on an event which had upset them.
-However, sometimes their foster home placement will have already ended due to the allegation that was made.
+However, sometimes they will have already moved to a new home due to the allegation that was made.

-This is one reason all children should be supported, in an age-appropriate way, to understand their rights, and know the different the ways they can share their feelings, emotions and experiences when they are unhappy or upset, and trust that they will be listened to.
+This is one reason all children should be supported, in an age-appropriate way, to understand their rights (such as their right to an independent advocate), and know the different the ways they can share their feelings, emotions and experiences when they are unhappy or upset, and trust that they will be listened to.

 If a child has previously made false allegations, this should be added to their care plan/ behaviour risk assessment, along with what support has helped them previously or any factors that will influence the care to be provided.